donyewakefield/shopping_bot/README.md

 * Ver.1 only interacts with Amazon.com
 * Ver.1 does not specify more specific details like quantity of product, particular cost of product, the purchasing of multiple products in one session, etc.

+## Future Add-ons
+* Ver.2 will allow more specific details to be made, such as quantity of product, particular cost, adding to shopping cart, purchasing of multiple products in one session, etc.

 ![clipart292004](https://user-images.githubusercontent.com/71467135/170716895-5cae314d-0929-44c6-88e0-5beb1e986c5e.png)